hangyan/emacs-typewriter/README.md

 may need to replace *newline-and-indet* to *newline* in the file(at the end).

-The origin file use *or* to match different situatoins,I think it may be not necessary it you are sure about your settings.Since This function will be invoked every time you type a char,use only one judgment statement may be more efficient.
+The origin file use *or* to match different situations,I think it may be not necessary it you are sure about your settings.Since This function will be invoked every time you type a char,use only one judgment statement may be more efficient.